abraia/abraia-multiple/README.md

 ## Abraia python API

-The Abraia fluent API is the easiest way to resize and compress images with Python.
-You just need to define the source of the image, the transformation operation, and the sink for the resultant image.
+The Abraia python API provides and easy way to automate image transformations.
 For instance, to optimize a batch of JPEG images limiting the maximum size to 2000 pixels width:

 ```python
 from glob import glob